riggerthegeek/steeplejack/getting-started/models-and-collections.md

 simply, it takes away the need to `require` a file and traverse through directories to find it.

 The API docs cover everything in that, but there are two things you should to notice here.
-First, is that a function is assign to `.__factory` - this tells the Dependency Injector how to to treat this file.
+First, is that a function is assigned to `.__factory` - this tells the Dependency Injector how to to treat this file.
 Second is that we've named the function - this is so that the Dependency Injector knows what to call it.
 An anonymous factory function will throw an error.

 ### Collections

-A collection is a collection of models, that's it.
+A collection is a collection of models.
+As simple as that.
 If you think of your model as a single JSON object then a collection would be an array of those objects.
 It ensures that the individual models are instances of the model 'class' and you can do useful things like filtering or sorting the data.

 The collection definition is related to the model definition.
 Create a folder called `/collections` and a file called `Products.js`.
 Then define the collection file as follows: